Meet the BID Board of Directors

 I also bring a depth of customer service experience having worked in Retail Management for many years, so understand the challenges and concerns facing todays retailers.
 I am excited to be responsible for delivering the business plan, promoting Dorking as the Heart of the Surrey Hills and hope that by working together we can achieve it and more!

 Stephen has been a Councillor since 1972 – in Leeds until 1989 and in Dorking since 1992.
 He has represented Dorking South on Mole Valley District Council since 1992 and Dorking South and the Holmwoods on Surrey County Council since 2005.
 He had a career as a professional University administrator and has been a full-time Councillor since retiring from a senior post at the Open University in 2010.
 He was nominated by Mole Valley District Council for election to the Board to represent Dorking residents.
-He is currently Leader of the Opposition on Mole Valley Council.
+He is currently Leader of Mole Valley District Council.

 Stephen has been a Director of the Dorking Chamber of Commerce for many years and served as a Director of the Leeds City Development Corporation when a Councillor in Leeds.
 Stephen has campaigned consistently to improve and enhance Dorking town centre and was instrumental in progressing improvements such as the repaving of West Street, the initial establishment of Town Centre Management in Dorking, the creation of Dorking Town Forum and support for the establishment of the BID.